UCI-Ding-Lab/Temperature-Control/README.md

 ## Example Data
 The temperature recording of 4 trials has been provided in an Excel workbook.

 Note: The probe temperature sensor sometimes read -127 °C. This is an expected behavior.
-The PID algorithm omits the sensor reading and will use the previous average temeprature to calculate power output.
+The PID algorithm omits the sensor reading and uses the previous average temeprature to calculate power output.